-Tilborghs & Wachter (2022) conducted a systematic review of literature on sacral neuromodulation (SNM) for the treatment of overactive bladder (OAB).
-The comprehensive literature search for the collection of articles related to SNM for OAB was conducted utilizing the following databases: Pubmed/MEDLINE, Cochrane, and Scopus.
+Tilborghs and Wachter (2022) conducted a systematic review of the literature on sacral neuromodulation (SNM) for the treatment of overactive bladder (OAB).
+The comprehensive literature search for the collection of articles related to SNM for OAB was conducted utilizing the following databases: PubMed/MEDLINE, Cochrane, and Scopus.
 Studies included were those with at least 50 individuals who received SNM therapy for OAB and had a follow-up of at least 12 months to evaluate the safety and efficacy of SNM.
 The literature review uncovered no life-threatening or major irreversible complications.
-According to the authors, SNM proved to be a safe and effective therapy for OAB for the short, medium, and long term without precluding any other treatment options.
+According to the authors, SNM proved to be a safe and effective therapy for OAB for the short, medium, and long term without precluding other treatment options.

 A 2021 Hayes Evolving Evidence Review on Axonics® Sacral Neuromodulation (Axonics Inc) for managing urinary dysfunction investigated full-text studies, systematic reviews, clinical practice guidelines, and position statement's support of the technology.
 The review of clinical studies suggested minimal support for using Axonics SNM for treating lower urinary tract dysfunction and no support from systematic reviews.
 The evolving evidence review found strong support for using Axonics SNM in managing urinary dysfunction in full-text clinical practice guidelines and position statements.
+Based on the 2023 updated evolving evidence review, one newly published clinical study was included in the report.
+The literature evaluation indicates new evidence regarding efficacy and no further evidence regarding safety or longer-term follow-up.
+The Hayes' level of support is the same after evaluating the newly published literature.

-A Hayes Health Technology Assessment compared the effectiveness of PTNS to onabotulinumtoxinA (BTX) and SNS for treating symptomatic non-neurogenic OAB.
-The assessment describes SNS, transcutaneous tibial nerve stimulation, and transvaginal pelvic floor electrostimulation as alternative treatments for OAB.
+A Hayes Health Technology Assessment compared the effectiveness of PTNS to OnabotulinumtoxinA (BTX) and SNS for treating symptomatic non-neurogenic OAB.
+The assessment describes SNS, transcutaneous tibial nerve stimulation TTNS, and transvaginal pelvic floor electrostimulation as alternative treatments for OAB.
 Additionally, the evidence shows that treatment options such as BTX or neuromodulation, including SNS or PTNS, are proper treatment options when an individual has failed behavioral and pharmacologic therapies.
 Overall, there is a necessity for further research into the use of PTNS for maintenance therapy of OAB syndrome.
 Well-designed comparative or controlled studies on the efficacy and safety of maintenance therapy past the initial treatment course with PTNS are lacking (Hayes, 2018; updated 2021).
+In the 2022 update, five newly published studies were included in the assessment.
+Evaluation of the literature indicates new evidence regarding efficacy and safety.
+There is no further evidence regarding patient selection, longer-term follow-up, and no new applications of the technology.